Learn how to deploy audio conferencing in Microsoft Teams

 |To configure an auto-recharge amount, see Set up Communications Credits for your organization.

-You may want to change these settings, based on your organization's needs and configuration.
+You might want to change these settings, based on your organization's needs and configuration.

 Outbound calling restriction policies

-As an administrator, you can use outbound call controls to restrict the type of audio conferencing and end user PSTN calls that can be made by users in your organization.
+As an administrator, you can use outbound call controls to restrict the type of audio conferencing and end user Public Switched Telephone Network (PSTN) calls that users in your organization can make.

 |Will I limit the type of outbound calls that are allowed?